 A Detailed Guide on CA-1 Form Instructions To Help You Qualify for Compensation

 From the moment a federal worker suffers an injury or is incapacitated due to an occupational illness, they must get started on filling vital forms which will make it possible for them to receive compensation.
 One such form is the form CA-1, or the Federal Employees’ Notice of Traumatic Injury and Claim for Continuation of Pay or Compensation.
-This, after your medical report, is perhaps one of the most important forms you will fill and have sent over to OWCP so your fate can be decided by reviewers.
+The CA-1 form, after your medical report, is perhaps one of the most important forms you will fill and have sent over to OWCP so your fate can be decided by reviewers.

-How Long Do You Have To Fill Out a CA 1?
+How Long Do You Have To Fill Out a CA-1?

 Form CA-1 is made of two parts: one, which you fill in, and the other, which your supervisor completes.
 This form must be handed over to your supervisor to be sent over to the OWCP offices within 30 calendar days from the injury date.
 However, you may be within the statutory time limits if you for any reason were unable to do so and file within 3 years of the occurrence of the injury.
 In addition, your employer or supervisor must send over the form they receive from you to OWCP within 10 days of their receiving it.

 CA-1 Form Instructions